adie0510/-Explore-US-Bikeshare-Data/README.md

 # Bike_Share_Analysis

-## 1.jupyterwork folder contains .ipynb_chekpoints, data, exapmles, Bike_Share_Analysis.ipynb.
+1.jupyterwork folder contains data subfolder which has data of three cities New York City, Chicago, and Washington, DC about
-    in which data folder contains data of three cities New York City, Chicago, and Washington, DC about their bike share system which include
+    their bike share system which include